peleiden/pelutils/README.md

 ## Fast `unique`

 A linear-time alternative to `numpy.unique`, significantly faster on large arrays.
-It also accepts torch tensors and pandas series.
-The returned elements are unsorted.
+Unlike with `np.unique`, the returned elements are unsorted.

 ```py
 import numpy as np